ForgeRock/openid/README.md

 The examples are not secure.
-Instead they are completely transparent, showing the requests and the steps for the Basic and Implicit Profiles, and showing how to register a client dynamically.
+Instead they are completely transparent, showing the requests and the steps for the Basic and Implicit Profiles, showing how to register a client dynamically, and showing OpenAM as OP and Authenticator for GSMA Mobile Connect.
+(Mobile Connect support requires OpenAM 12 or later.)

 * * *
 This Source Code Form is subject to the terms of the Mozilla Public